Brahmarakshas: Season 1

-A small village named Kamalpura's landlord Sanjay thakur marries Aparajita.
-On their wedding night, she betrays him and pushes him off a cliff for his wealth.
-Attacked by a gorilla, Sanjay Thakur's soul is enchanted into the animal's body converting him into a Brahmrakshas (a demon).
-He is angered whenever he sees brides with bridal jewellery and vermilion, and kills them as it reminds him of Aparajita.
+Sanjay Thakur, a landlord of a small village named Kamalpura, marries Aparajita.
+On their wedding night, she betrays him and pushes him off from the top of his mansion for his wealth.
+Attacked by a gorilla, Sanjay Thakur's soul is captured into the animal's body and he becomes a Brahmarakshas (a demon).
+He is angered whenever he sees brides with bridal jewellery and vermilion.
+He kills them as it reminds him of Aparajita.

 Twenty years later

-In Mumbai, a family decides to conduct destination wedding for their daughter, Rakhi at Kamalpura.
+In Mumbai, a family decides to conduct a destination wedding for their daughter, Rakhi, at Kamalpura.
 Rakhi is close to her best friend Raina and easy-go-lucky flirting brother Rishabh.
 The whole family leaves for Kamalpura.

-Learning that Rakhi loves someone else, Raina and Rishabh secretly has them married.
-Sanjay kills Varun and then Rakhi as well.
+Learning that Rakhi loves someone else, Raina and Rishabh get them married secretly.
+Sanjay kills Rakhi, and her husband, Varun.
 Left shattered, Rishabh and Raina decide to seek revenge from Sanjay.
-Raina and Rishabh marry in order to bring Brahmrakshas in front of them and kills him.
+Raina and Rishabh marry in order to bring Brahmarakshas in front of them and kill him.

 Aparjita returns to Kamalpura.
-Raina discovers that Aparajita is Rishabh's "Appu maa", Mohini's best friend and is very close to Rishabh.
-She also finds out that she is not her father's real daughter.
-Her parents were the first couple who had been killed by Sanjay and a baby Raina is given to a man by Phuli.
-Raina reveals the truth to Rishabh, however he refuses to believe Raina.
-But soon Aparajita's truth is discovered.
-A dangerous animal kills Aparajita and she becomes another Brahmrakshas.
-Aparajita is murdered by Sanjay, who comes under Mohini's control.
+Raina discovers that Aparajita is Mohini's best friend who is very close to Rishabh.
+She also discovers that she is not her parents' real daughter.
+Her parents were the first couple who had been killed by Sanjay.
+Raina reveals the truth to Rishabh, however he refuses to believe her.
+As Aparajita's truth is discovered, a dangerous animal kills her and she becomes another Brahmarakshas.
+Aparajita is murdered by Sanjay, who is under Mohini's control.

-Rishabh's brother Yug learns that Mohini is Rishabh's chachi.
-His wife Naina learns this but is tied and locked in the house basement, where Rishabh's real mother Sudha is found.
+Rishabh's brother Yug learns that Mohini is Rishabh's aunt.
+His wife Naina discovers this but then she is tied and locked in the house basement, where Rishabh's real mother Sudha is found.
 Mohini takes Sudha to Asursthal to kill her but Raina brings her back.
-Wanting to awake Narsimha, Mohini takes Raina and Rishabh along with her; they learn her truth.
+Wanting to awake Narsimha, Mohini takes Raina and Rishabh along with her.
+They discover her truth.

 Mohini loses a Narsimha stone, which breaks.
-Due to its emitting intense light, the stone captures Rishabh into the stone.
+Due to its intense light, the stone captures Rishabh into the stone.
 Mohini snatches it but is killed by Sanjay.
 While dying, she reveals to Raina about Narsimha.
 Rishabh comes out of the stone and notices changes in himself.
 Narsimha enters into his body.
 Sanjay gains more powers and kills Naina.
 Sanjay and Narsimha fight.

-As Sanjay takes the gem containing Narsimha's power, he throws it but Raina finds and gets it.
+As Sanjay takes the gem containing Narsimha's powers, he throws it but Raina finds it.
 She grabs the sword and stabs Sanjay who finally dies.
-Raina and Rishabh reunited.
+Raina and Rishabh reunite.